msppstata/quant1/02-Getting-to-know-data.md

 ## Log File
+ - Stata can record your session into a file colled a log file but does not start a log automatically; you must tell Stata to record your session.
  - Close log file and look at output before moving on to after class exercise.

-## Log Files for Recording a Session [CHANGE NEEDED]
- - Last week we used a log to record the final output from a do-file.
- - You can also use them to keep a record of an interactive session.
- - Useful in recitation, so you have a record of the commands that you used.
- - Start a log now, to record commands and output from this recitation.
+ - For eaiser review, select `.log` format.

 ## After Class Exercise
- Answer the questions below using the census.dta data sets.
+ Answer the questions below using the `census.dta` data sets.

- Create a do-file and log-file showing your work.
+ Create a `do-file` and `log-file` showing your work.

  Document answers using comments.

  1. The `region` variable assigns US states to different regions of the country.